 What if I Was Fired After Filing a Workers’ Compensation Claim?

 An employer cannot legally fire you for filing a workers’ compensation suit.
-Employers may give another reason for firing you, but if you think it could be related to a workers’ compensation claim, you should call an attorney as soon as possible to take further action to restore your benefits.
+Employers might give a different reason for firing you.
+However, if you think it relates to a workers’ compensation claim, call an attorney right away.
+They can help you take action to restore your benefits.

-However, depending on your age and physical condition, a company may ask you to retire if you receive workers’ comp.
-Retirement should not affect the amount you receive under workers’ comp; however, there are instances where a worker may see a reduction upon retirement.
+However, a company may ask you to retire if you get workers’ comp.
+This can depend on your age and health.
+Retirement should not change how much you get from workers’ comp.
+However, some workers may see a decrease when they retire.
 If you plan to retire, know your plan’s details before signing anything.

 What Should I Do if My Employer Refuses to File a Report for My Injury?

 If your boss refuses to complete an injury report on your behalf, you can always file a lawsuit for your payments.
-It would be advisable to have a workers’ compensation lawyer, as you will have to attend a series of hearings with a judge.
+It is a good idea to have a workers’ compensation lawyer.
+You will need to go to several hearings with a judge.
 It is best to have representation present in any legal proceeding.

 Our Workers’ Compensation Lawyer in Scranton Can Help